Did you know that over 3 million Americans have anemia?

-After establishing low counts, the next step is to figure out what is causing the problem.
-The doctor may ask questions about your family history, your diet, and the medications that you are taking.
-They will also do an assessment to see if you have any physical signs that could point to the cause.
+Once anemia is confirmed, the next step is to figure out the cause.
+Your doctor may ask questions about your family history, your diet, do a physical assessment, and ask about the medications that you take – all to try and find the cause.

 Other tests that can be done include:

-- A colonoscopy or esophagogastroduodenoscopy to check for internal bleeding
+- Occult stool testing, colonoscopy or esophagogastroduodenoscopy to check for blood loss

 - Occult stool tests to see if there is blood in your stool

 - Blood and urine tests for kidney function

 Sometimes your doctor will need the help of a hematologist – a blood specialist – who may run more advanced tests to find the cause.